P. G. T. Beauregard: Early life and education

 Beauregard was born at the "Contreras" sugar-cane plantation in St. Bernard Parish, Louisiana, about 20 mi outside New Orleans, to a Louisiana Creole family.
-Beauregard was the third child of Hélène Judith de Reggio, of mixed French and Italian ancestry and descendant of Francesco M. de Reggio, member of an Italian noble family whose family had migrated first to France and then to Louisiana, and her husband, Jacques Toutant-Beauregard, of French and Welsh ancestry.
+Beauregard was the third child of Hélène Judith de Reggio, of mixed French and Italian ancestry and descendant of Francesco Maria de Reggio, member of an Italian noble family whose family had migrated first to France and then to Louisiana, and her husband, Jacques Toutant-Beauregard, of French and German ancestry.
 He had three brothers and three sisters.
-As was typical for Louisiana Creoles, his family spoke French and practiced Roman Catholicism.
+As was typical for Louisiana Creoles, his family spoke French and practiced Catholicism.

+Beauregard had several Creole of color cousins and uncles; the Creole of color side of Beauregard's family came from a marriage between Marguerite Pantalon (daughter of a prominent New Orleans Creole of color family) and one of Beauregard's uncles, Martin Barthelemy Toutant Beauregard.

+As a child, he befriended and played with slave boys his own age, including his favorite friend, the tall and strong storyteller Baptiste; Beauregard was often seen following and frolicking by Baptiste's side.
+Beauregard was nursed by a slave woman from Saint-Domingue (later Haiti) named Mamie Françoise Similien.

+Similien and Beauregard had a very close relationship, often seen giving each other hugs and kisses.
+Similien was held in the Beauregards' highest esteem, and after Pierre's grandfather died, the Beauregard family gave Similien a Creole Cottage in the Faubourg Treme of New Orleans.

+Pierre often visited with Mamie, and during an interview with a reporter of the New Orleans Times in 1882, while sharing stories of Pierre's youth and growing up, Mamie pointed to a personal portrait that Pierre gave her during a visit in 1867, saying "that's my son".

-As a child, Beauregard befriended and played with slave boys his own age, and was weaned as a baby by a St. Dominican slave woman.
-He grew up in a large one-story house, unlike the "later plantation palaces, but a mansion of aristocracy by the standards of its time."
-Beauregard hunted and rode in the woods and fields around his family's plantation and paddled his boat in its waterways.
+Beauregard grew up in a large one-story house, unlike the "later plantation palaces, but a mansion of aristocracy by the standards of its time."
+He hunted and rode in the woods and fields around his family's plantation and paddled his boat in its waterways.
 Beauregard attended New Orleans private schools and then went to a "French school" in New York City.
 During his four years in New York, beginning at age 12, he learned to speak English, as French had been his first and only language in Louisiana.